 Wooden hammer and tool handles never last forever, and though replacement is inevitable, you probably won’t find a professional offering this service anywhere.
-That makes handle replacement a DIY job, and it’s one you can probably handle easily.
-The process is the same for all wooden-handled tools, and it begins by getting the old handle out.
+That makes handle replacement a DIY job for sure, and it’s one you can probably handle easily on your own, even if you don’t think you can.
+The process is the same for all wooden-handled tools – long and short – and it begins by getting the old handle out.

-Drilling is the way to start.
+Drilling is the way to start because it makes it possible to remove the old, broken handle.
 Put a 5/16” to 3/8” diameter twist bit into your drill, tighten the hammer or axe head in a bench vise (with the handle pointing down), then chew out as much wood as you can from within the hole in the head.
 The more you drill, the easier the old handle comes out.
 You’ll probably find metal wedges embedded in the end of the handle somewhere (installed originally to expand the wood), but that’s no problem.
 Just bore holes next to them, then pry the wedges out for use later.
 Even after drilling, you’ll probably have to resort to a hammer and short chunk of broom handle to get all the old handle out.
 If pounding doesn’t work, drill more.

 You always have to whittle down new handles to fit in hammer and axe heads, but you mustn’t remove too much wood.
-You want as tight a fit as you can, and here’s how to get it.
+You want as tight a fit as you can get, and here’s how to get it.

 - Whittling: Pound, remove the head and whittle away the excess wood.
 With every repeated cycle the head will go a little further down the handle before refusing to go further.
 Continue until the wood of the handle extends about 1/4” above the end of the tool head, then stop.
 Now you’re ready for the next step.